 There are a huge number of people who ask this question and there are several different ways of answering it.
 Due to the fact that there are many options when it comes to deciding exactly which clubs to buy.

 Cavity back irons are designed with mid to high handicap players in mind.
-The reason for this is that they have weight which is spread more evenly across the club head which means that the club has more forgiveness on mishits.
+The reason for this is that they have a weight which is spread more evenly across the clubhead which means that the club has more forgiveness on mishits.
 This weight distribution helps to give the inexperienced player a more consistent distance and hit rate than if they were to use a muscle back iron.
-Most of the cavity back irons will have a thin club face which helps to keep off-center shots flying straight and with a greater distance than if you were to off-center hit with a blade iron.
+Most of the cavity back irons will have a thin clubface which helps to keep off-center shots flying straight and with a greater distance than if you were to off-center hit with a blade iron.

 It is important to do your research about the materials used in shafts, as they will have different feels and it is important that you get the right material for your game.

-Having a club that is fit to your size, makes for a better overall gaming experience and is definitely something that you should consider when you come to purchase.
-Although, having your clubs fit to size is usually more expensive and only suits to Professionals Golfers with advanced Competitive Level.
-Amateurs Golfers as well as mid handicappers can do well with the any of the products reviewed above.
+Having a club that is fit to your size, makes for better overall gaming experience and is definitely something that you should consider when you come to purchase.
+Although, having your clubs fit size is usually more expensive and only suits to Professionals Golfers with advanced Competitive Level.
+Amateurs Golfers, as well as mid-handicappers, can do well with any of the products reviewed above.

-This is usually down to experience and personal preference, beginners, and mid handicap players may want to go for a bigger head size, this will give more forgiveness and allow for off-center shops to have more distance and a straighter flight.
-More experienced players will usually go for a smaller head size with a “sweet spot” in the center of the face.
+This is usually down to experience and personal preference, beginners, and mid-handicap players may want to go for bigger head size, this will give more forgiveness and allow for off-center shops to have more distance and a straighter flight.
+More experienced players will usually go for smaller head size with a “sweet spot” in the center of the face.